renovate-bot/cloudspannerecosystem-_-spanner-migration-example/after-migration/README.md

-# PostgreSQL to Spanner Migration Example - During Migration to Spanner
+# PostgreSQL to Spanner Migration Example - After Migrating to Spanner

 This application exemplifies the application updated to work with Spanner PostgreSQL only.
 The only changes made here are that we cleaned up the code from [during-migration](../during-migration) to remove CloudSQL specific application logic.